umarcor/osvb/doc/apis/logging.rst

 * Periodic signals are not compressed, so they take a lot of space.
 * File size is huge, because it is plain text.

-Anthony J. Bybell, has gathered much knowledge about alternatives through the decades he's been building and maintaining GTKWave.
+Anthony J. Bybell has gathered much knowledge about alternatives through the decades he's been building and maintaining GTKWave.
 It supports FST, LXT, LXT2 and VZT formats.
 See appendices C, D and F of the :web:`GTKWave User's Guide <gtkwave.sourceforge.net/gtkwave.pdf>`.